Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 All four trailheads now close between 4 pm and 3 am, except for those staying in the huts.
 For this reason, hut reservations have become very competitive!
 So if you can’t snag a spot, we suggest setting out super early in the morning to make sure you get back in time.

 There’s also a 2,000 JPY ($13.50 USD) entry fee for the Yoshida Trail, in addition to the recommended voluntary donation of 1,000 JPY.
 Meanwhile, the number of hikers is now limited to 4,000 per day.
-3,000 spots are bookable in advance and then the final 1,000 are first-come first-serve on the day – even more reason to set out early!
+3,000 spots are bookable in advance, and then the final 1,000 are first-come, first-served on the day – even more reason to set out early!
 It’s also worth noting that tour companies aren’t affected by these restrictions.

 Tours